CaptainPlusPlus/my_algorithms/AND_of_range.markdown

 ##### So what do we have here?
 Yes, this achieves the notion of arguebly O(1).
 Why arguebly?
 * To find the highest set bit, as well as to determine sequence, we loop through the bits.
-I've seen implementation where to find current set bit the entire bit array is traversed with every iteration.
+most implementations find current set bit traverse the entire bit array to find set bit,
-* Some don't even break the iteration when sequence is over.
+Some don't even break the iteration when sequence is over.
-* It can therefore be claimed that the size of integer in memory can not be predetermined, therefore the solution is O(sizeof(int)),
+* It could also be claimed that the size of integer in memory can not be predetermined, therefore the solution is O(sizeof(int)),
 Not to mention we can do much better.

 ### Achieving true O(1) and taking performance to the final form.
 * **Finding differentiating bits IS THE DEFINITION OF XOR**.